hphelion/documentation/devplatform/helion/CLI/ALS_Client_Reference.md

 ##Configuration Values
 There are three ways to pass configuration values into ALS:

-- Direct entry into the CLI
+- Direct entry into the command-line interface
 - Defined in an environment variable
 - Recorded in a configuration file